Assignment Level Scripts¶

 Regrade an individual student’s assignment¶

-If students set their work to complete and the custom script is triggered, you can regrade their work by resetting the complete switch, and then set it to complete again, which triggers the custom script to run again.
+If students have clicked Mark as Complete and the custom script is triggered, you can regrade their work by resetting the complete switch, and then set it to complete again, which triggers the custom script to run again.

 Regrade all student’s assignments¶